lars-ctf/writeup-gpn22/future-of-pwning-1.md

 int8 buf[buffersize]                             // input buffer
 bss end
 ```

+For storing of return values we can learn (again from the examples) that it's stored in `r0`.

 So we can statically allocate memory in the `datap uninitialized` section.
 Now by modifying the `hello.as` program it's quite straight forward to implement our solution: